 In July 2015 the Australian Bicycle Council released the results of the National Cycling Participation Survey 2015.
-The survey shows that around 4 million people in Australia ride a bicycle for recreation and transport in a typical week.
+The survey shows that around 4 million people in Australia ride a bicycle for recreation or transport in a typical week.

 The National Cycling Strategy 2011-2016 sets out the objective to double cycling participation by Australians between 2011 and 2016.
 To measure performance towards this objective, the Australian Bicycle Council commissions a National Cycling Participation Survey which has been conducted in 2011, 2013 and 2015.